dpaquette01/Arduino-Fan-Control-Server/readme.txt

 You can find the spec sheet and how to implement it on this site as well.

 The fan control uses a digital pin to with on or off a connected relay. ( I am not responsible for how you decide to implement the hardware, including how the relay gets its main power source, this can be dangerous if electrical safety standards are not followed)
+Do not attempt this if you do not have experience with electrical safety.
+By using the source code, and my instructions, you are agreeing that I am not liable for any damages, or injuries, that this project may cause to you, others or your equipment.

 ------------------------------------------
 You can contact the developer, David Paquette, with any questions or suggestions